 The U.S. Institute of Peace has conducted research and analysis and promoted dialogue in Pakistan since the 1990s, with a presence in the country since 2013.
-The Institute works to reverse Pakistan’s growing intolerance of diversity and increase social cohesion.
-It supports local organizations that develop innovative ways to build peace and promote narratives of inclusion using media, arts, technology, dialogues, and education.
+The Institute works to help reverse Pakistan’s growing intolerance of diversity and to increase social cohesion.
+USIP supports local organizations that develop innovative ways to build peace and promote narratives of inclusion using media, arts, technology, dialogues and education.

 USIP’s Work in Pakistan Includes:

-The Pakistani police have struggled with a poor relationship with the public categorized by mistrust and mistreatment.
-As a result, effective policing has been hindered.
-USIP has partnered with national and provincial police departments to aid in building police-community relationships and strengthening policing in Pakistan through training, capacity building, and social media engagement.
-Efforts have resulted in frameworks for legislative reform and over 160 million social media interactions.
+The Pakistani police have struggled with a poor relationship with the public, characterized by mistrust and mistreatment, which has hindered effective policing.
+USIP has partnered with national and provincial police departments to aid in building police-community relationships and strengthening policing in Pakistan through training, capacity building and social media engagement.

-Building sustainable mechanisms for dialogue, critical thinking and peace education on university campuses
+Building sustainable mechanisms for dialogue, critical thinking and peace education.

-Currently, 64% of Pakistan’s population is under the age of 30.
-Among them, youth with access to higher education carry disproportionate influence in society.
+Nearly two-thirds of Pakistan’s population is under the age of 30.
+Youth with access to higher education carry disproportionate influence in society.
 However, Pakistan’s siloed education system does not allow interactions across diverse groups or campuses, leading to intolerance, and in some cases, radicalization.
-To tackle growing intolerance of diversity at university campuses, USIP has partnered with civil society and state institutions to support programs establishing sustainable mechanisms for dialogue, critical thinking, and peace education.
-The goal is to empower young people as the next generation of peacebuilders.
+To tackle growing intolerance of diversity on university campuses, USIP has partnered with civil society and state institutions to support programs that establish sustainable mechanisms for dialogue, critical thinking and peace education.

 Helping Pakistanis rebuild traditions of tolerance to counter extremists’ demands for violence